streamich/libreact/docs/invert.md

 # `invert()`

 A utility function that inverts DOM element by creating a FaCC out of it.
-Allows you to easily create stateless DOM compnents with reference to a DOM element and invertd control flow.
+Allows you to easily create stateless DOM components with reference to a DOM element and inverted control flow.

 ## Usage